If you think Chinese is a boring language, these 4 ways to teach Chinese characters at the beach might change your mind!

 Therefore, I try to make Chinese as fun as possible for my kids so that they will be motivated to learn their heritage language.

-At the beach, 老大 and I have had fun creating simple Chinese characters with little bits of nature that my daughter collected!
+At the beach, 老大 and I have had fun reviewing simple Chinese characters with little bits of nature that my daughter collected!

 As usual, these pre-writing and writing activities can be applied to any language, and you can have fun creating all types of words with your child(ren)!